metta-systems/metta.systems/content/misc/resume.md

 <details>
     <summary>Read more</summary>
 Coded PHP for a lot of websites including several web shops.
-I also took part in a big web-based document flow software project.<br/>
+Took part in a big web-based document flow software project.<br/>
 <br/>
 Implemented web shop framework in PHP, which was used for several further projects.
 Created a <a href="https://github.com/berkus/negine">visual table constructor</a> tool for a website backoffice.<br/>
 </details>